Dinner With the Pastors

 - Submit the Membership Application.

 - Meet with a pastor or designated church leader.

-- Vote of confirmation by the congregation.
+- Vote of confirmation by the church council.

 Why is church membership important?

 We believe church membership is essential for Christians.
 God’s plan for spreading the gospel to the ends of the earth is the church.
-So if you are going to fulfill God’s purpose in your life, it is essential to be part of a church.
+So, if you are going to fulfill God’s purpose in your life, it is essential to be part of a church.

 Can I be part of the church without being a member?

-Yes; however, membership shows a level of commitment beyond that of someone who just attends.
+Yes, however, membership shows a level of commitment beyond that of someone who just attends.
 It helps the staff identify the people we can trust to lead and care for others.
 It provides real accountability.
 You cannot be accountable when you are not committed to any specific church family.